-Practical Identifiability of Models
+Identifiability of Models

-Monte Carlo Simulation

-Monte Carlo simulations involve creating surrogate data with noise using set parameters and fitting our model to it.
+We can analyze the identifiability of a system using Maple and a package called SIAN (Structural Identifiability Analyzer).
+We found that all models were identifiable for all relevant parameters when only Syncytia was measured.
+Monte Carlo Simulation Monte Carlo simulations involve creating surrogate data with noise using set parameters and fitting our model to it.
 We can then estimate the parameter values from this surrogate data and compare them to actual parameter values.
-To do this we compute the average relative estimation error (ARE). $\theta_0$ is the actual parameter value, and $\theta_i$ is the estimated parameter value from our simulated data set.
+To do this we compute the average relative estimation error (ARE). θ_0 is the actual parameter value, and θ_i is the estimated parameter value from